Litharge/ParlPy/README.md

 # Data Sources and Rationale

 A list of extant bills and acts are scraped from https://bills.parliament.uk.
-Scraping was the only choice as outlined below
+Scraping was the only choice for collecting this list as outlined in the bullet points below
 * There is an official RSS feed, however this only lists the 50 most recently updated bills, so we do not use this source as we would not have been able to collect older bills.